Advantages of language courses in Italy

 Leonardo da Vinci, Michelangelo, Sandro Botticelli, Dante Alighieri, Nicolo Machiavelli, and many other famous personalities were born in Florence.

-Florence has over 20 sister citiesCities that have developed friendly relations to get acquainted with each other's culture and history.
+Florence has over 20 sister cities.
 Among them are Kyoto, Bethlehem, and Philadelphia.

 Florence was ruled by the Medici family for 350 years.
 Its representatives had enormous political power: four popes and two queens of France bore the Medici surname.